codio/knowledge/source/common/develop/stacks/stack-planning.rst

 Minimize the number of stacks
 -----------------------------

 It is important to think about the :ref:`stack <stacks>` that your course uses.
 You should avoid creating a new stack for each assignment.
 There are very few cases where this is needed.
-If you unnecessarily create new stacks for each assignment, you will be be less efficient and waste unnecessary time with stack builds/rebuilds.
+If you unnecessarily create new stacks for each assignment, you will be less efficient and waste unnecessary time with stack builds/rebuilds.

 You should look to use as few stacks as possible, ideally just one, and use that stack for all assignments.
 There are perfectly valid exceptions, but this is the rule.